-If you want to explore northern Delaware beyond Brandywine Creek State Park, the Northern Delaware Greenway Trail connects Brandywine Creek’s woodland and wetland trails with hiking trails in Bellevue State Park.
+If you want to explore northern Delaware beyond Brandywine Creek State Park, the Northern Delaware Greenway Trail to its south connects Alapocas Run State Park with hiking trails in Bellevue State Park.
 Trekkers who enjoy seeing more than old-growth trees, seasonal wildflowers, and flowing creeks will appreciate this trail.

-While connecting the two state parks, this trail system winds past two historic estates.
-Southwest of Brandywine Creek State Park, Rockwood was built on 72 acres in the mid-1800s as the retirement home of merchant banker Joseph Shipley.
+The trail winds past two historic estates.
+To the east of Alapocas Run State Park, Rockwood was built on 72 acres in the mid-1800s as the retirement home of merchant banker Joseph Shipley.
 The Delaware native spent much of his career in Liverpool, England, and his love for English architecture is apparent in this 170-year-old home.

 Continuing east along the Northern Delaware Greenway Trail, you’ll also walk past Bellevue Hall.
 As you take in its sunny lemon-colored walls and look up at its smooth white columns, you may get a touch of deja vu.
 That’s because the home once owned by the du Pont family was renovated around 1930 to resemble Montpelier, the plantation home of President James Madison.

 As if they hadn’t already made plenty of benevolent contributions to Delaware parklands through Brandywine Creek State Park and sections of the Northern Delaware Greenway Trail, the du Pont family generously donated some of the 3,600 acres that make up White Clay Creek State Park along the state’s northwestern border with Pennsylvania and Maryland.